 Sourdough Starter

-A live culture of wild yeast and bacteria maintained with regular feedings of flour and water, used to leaven bread.
+A sourdough starter is a live culture of wild yeast and lactic acid bacteria maintained with regular flour-and-water feedings — used to leaven bread, takes 7-14 days to create from scratch.

 A sourdough starter is a living culture of wild yeast and lactic acid bacteria maintained with regular feedings of flour and water.
 Instead of commercial yeast, bakers use a sourdough starter to leaven bread, producing the tangy flavor, chewy crumb, and crisp crust that define sourdough baking.